Facilitation tools and techniques

-This page brings together practical techniques that facilitators can use in meetings, workshops, and collaborative gatherings.
-It includes adaptable activities, story-based approaches, participatory methods, and resources for virtual and large-group facilitation.
-For broader process design and systems-based facilitation frameworks, see the companion page: Facilitation guides and frameworks.
+This page brings together practical facilitation tools and techniques for meetings, workshops and collaborative gatherings.
+It includes adaptable activities, dialogue methods, story-based approaches, participatory techniques, and resources for online and large-group facilitation.

 Practical techniques for meetings and workshops